 11. Fill a pastry bag with the filling and pipe frosting onto the flat side of half of the cookies, and top with another cookie to create a sandwich.

-12. Store in an airtight container
+12. Store in a closed container

 📝 Frequently asked questions, answers and tips: